 Eating slow actually gives you a chance to enjoy your food.
 I mean hell, that’s one of the reasons we eat right?
 Because it provides a little bit of pleasure – and there’s nothing wrong with getting pleasure out of eating despite what you’ve read.
 Eating should be fun, social, and enjoyable.

-- Would you rather eat a “sinful” food like cheesecake in 1 minute or to enjoy all its goodness over 15?
+- Would you rather eat food like cheesecake in 1 minute or to enjoy all its goodness over 15?

 Eating slowly gives you an opportunity to enjoy what you’re eating.
 The textures, tastes, and smells – even if you’re “cheating” on your diet.
 So have that cheesecake, just eat it slowly.

-So if you do decide to cheat – do it slowly.
+So if you do decide to do cheat meals – do it slowly.
+Bow-chicka-wow-wow

 Here are a few cool apps that can help you with this.